Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

-51. **What’s difference between liveness vs readiness vs startup probes?**
+51. **What’s the difference between liveness vs readiness vs startup probes?**
 **liveness**:
   **Liveness Probe**: Checks if a container is running properly and restarts it if the probe fails.
 **Readiness Probe**: Checks if a container is ready to receive network traffic and delays routing until it becomes ready.
 **Startup Prob**e: Checks the initial startup readiness of a container, helping differentiate slow starts from unresponsive containers.

-52. **What’s the operator of Database?**
+52. **What’s the operator of the Database?**
 The DB Operator eases the pain of managing PostgreSQL and MySQL instances for applications running in Kubernetes.
-The Operator creates databases and make them available in the cluster via Custom Resource.
-It is designed to support the on demand creation of test environments in CI/CD pipelines.
+The Operator creates databases and makes them available in the cluster via Custom Resource.
+It is designed to support the on-demand creation of test environments in CI/CD pipelines.

-53. **What’s the static pods?**
+53. **What are the static pods?**
 Static Pods are managed directly by the kubelet daemon on a specific node, without the API server observing them

-54. **What’s helm and helm charts?**
+54. **What are helm and helm charts?**
 Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.
 Charts are easy to create, version, share, and publish — so start using Helm and stop the copy-and-paste.
 Helm uses a packaging format called charts.
 A chart is a collection of files that describe a related set of Kubernetes resources